dudarev/cghub/cghub/docs/source/howitworks.rst

 If some ids matches legacy_sample_id pattern, will be done search by legacy_sample_id.

-User has 2 choices:
+After search is done, will be shown search stats and results table.
-    - immediately add all found items to cart
+User can remove some items from table or add all items to cart.
-    - show search results before adding them to cart

 Downloading metadata
 ====================

 File with metadata collected from xml files stored in cart cache with analysis ids which stored in cart.
+If file would be not found in cache, it will be downloaded.

 Pieces of data
 ==============